kingaaa19900/quiz1/Quiz_on_Git/README.md

 3. git push --set-upstream origin master

 Do you think that all the files will be pushed to the remote?
-Explain why.
+Explain why. no since git add * did not tKE .GITIGNORE because itt is hidden.

 Question 8
 ----------